rycolab/website/content/home/teaching.md

 ## [NLP in the Wild](classes/nlp-bachelor-seminar-s24)
 **ETH Zürich** <span class="middot-divider"></span> **Spring 2024**
-What is the impact of AI chatbots on the way we learn?
-Can we trust what ChatGPT says?
-Are AI chatbots "ethical"?
-In this seminar, we will delve into the questions that have crossed each of our minds in the era of AI, exploring these and other inquiries.
+In recent years, NLP has become a part of our daily lives.
+Many of us use tools like Google Translate to understand sentences in languages we don’t know,  and chatbots like ChatGPT to help draft essays and answer basic questions.
+However, even though most people recognize the utility of such tools, there are still many questions to be answered about their reliability and their impact on society.
+For example, to what extent can we or should we trust what ChatGPT says?
+Should chatbots ever be used in legal decision-making?
+What is the role that NLP should play in the education system?
+In this open-ended seminar, we will read and discuss opinions on the proper use of NLP in the real world, or as we term it,  NLP in the wild!

 ## [Large Language Models](/classes/llm-s24)
 **ETH Zürich** <span class="middot-divider"></span> **Spring 2024**